Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Methodology

-\textbf{Encoder-Decoder Backbone} $\,$ \modelname{} employs a 3D U-Net architecture inspired by nnU-Net \cite{nnUNet_NatureMethods_43}.
-The encoder path consists of a series of blocks, each containing two $3\times3\times3$ convolutional layers with Instance Normalization, Leaky ReLU activation, and $2\times2\times2$ downsampling operations.
-The decoder follows a mirrored expansive path with transposed convolutions for $2\times2\times2$ upsampling and skip connections that concatenate encoder features at corresponding resolutions (excluding the final stage to output half of the input resolution).
-The final layer consists of a $1\times1\times1$ convolution that maps features to 37 output channels per voxel at half the input resolution ($\Psi \in \mathbb{R}^{37 \times \lfloor D/2 \rfloor \times \lfloor H/2 \rfloor \times \lfloor W/2 \rfloor}$).
+\textbf{Encoder-Decoder Backbone} $\,$ \modelname{} employs a 3D U-Net architecture inspired by nnU-Net \cite{nnUNet_NatureMethods_43, isensee2024nnu}.
+The encoder applies successive blocks of two $3\times3\times3$ convolutions with Instance Normalization and Leaky ReLU activation, interleaved with $2\times2\times2$ max-pooling for downsampling.
+The decoder mirrors this structure with transposed convolutions for $2\times2\times2$ upsampling and skip connections that concatenate encoder features at corresponding resolutions (excluding the final stage, which outputs at half the input resolution).
+The final $1\times1\times1$ convolution produces 37 output channels per voxel, yielding $\Psi \in \mathbb{R}^{37 \times \lfloor D/2 \rfloor \times \lfloor H/2 \rfloor \times \lfloor W/2 \rfloor}$.
+To satisfy the spatial divisibility requirements of the multi-scale pooling operations, input volumes are zero-padded to the nearest multiple of 32 along each spatial dimension prior to the forward pass.

-\textbf{6DGS Parameter Prediction} $\,$ The final layer of the decoder outputs a dense parameter volume $\Psi \in \mathbb{R}^{37 \times \lfloor D/2 \rfloor \times \lfloor H/2 \rfloor \times \lfloor W/2 \rfloor}$.
-Each spatial location in $\Psi$ corresponds to a potential 6D Gaussian primitive, whose 3D position $\mu_p$ is explicitly derived from the voxel's world-space coordinates.
-The 37 output channels at each location encode the remaining attributes defining the Gaussian's properties.
-Specifically, these channels represent the mean direction $\mu_d$ (3 channels), view-dependent color information encoded via Spherical Harmonic coefficients of degree $L=0$ offset and degree $L=1$ (12 channels total), an opacity offset (1 channel), and the components needed to construct the $6 \times 6$ covariance matrix $\Sigma$ (21 channels).
-To ensure a valid covariance matrix, the 6 diagonal elements are predicted in log-space, while the 15 unique off-diagonal elements are passed through a $\tanh$ activation (scaled to [-1, 1]) before reconstruction.
+\textbf{6DGS Parameter Prediction} $\,$ Each spatial location in $\Psi$ encodes the attributes of one potential 6D Gaussian primitive.
+The 3D position $\mu_p$ is fixed to the voxel's world-space coordinates and is not predicted by the network.
+The 37 predicted channels at each location encode: mean direction $\mu_d$ (3 channels), view-dependent color via Spherical Harmonic coefficients at degrees $L{=}0$ and $L{=}1$ (12 channels total), an opacity offset (1 channel), and the 21 upper-triangular elements of the $6\times6$ covariance matrix $\Sigma$.
+To guarantee a valid positive semi-definite covariance, the 6 diagonal elements are predicted in log-space, while the 15 off-diagonal elements are constrained via $\tanh$ activation before Cholesky reconstruction.